0k/kids.cache/README.rst

     8

 Huh oh.
-This is not what was probably expected in this example, but you really had to work had to make this happen.
+This is not what was probably expected in this example, but you really had to work hard to make this happen.
 And most of the time, you'll probably find this convenient and will use it at you advantage.
 It's a little bit like an extension of the ``key`` mecanism that is the objects responsability.